CaitlynForster/CaitlynForster.github.io/media.md

 One of my great joys, is getting people outside in nature.
 In collaboration with The Urban Field Naturalist and headspace Bankstown, we create walkshops to encourage people to get outside and do some citizen science

 **ABC Radio interviews**

+3rd November 2022 - Adelaid, Ask an expert - Why are ants out before it rains

 18th October 2022 - Sydney, Termites, Cockroaches and floods

 5th April 2022 - Sydney, Millipedes and floods